Lib10626/FGIN/README.md

 ## Datasets
 ### Downloading
-You can download the dataset [CUBird and NABird](https://drive.google.com/open?id=1YUcYHgv4HceHOzza8OGzMp092taKAAq1) Thanks to Elhoseiny et al for their contribution to the dataset.
+You can download the dataset [CUBird and NABird](https://drive.google.com/open?id=1YUcYHgv4HceHOzza8OGzMp092taKAAq1)

-@inproceedings{Elhoseiny2017Link,
-  title={Link the head to the "beak": Zero Shot Learning from Noisy Text Description at Part Precision}, author={Elhoseiny, Mohamed and Zhu, Yizhe and Han, Zhang and Elgammal, Ahmed and Elhoseiny, Mohamed and Zhu, Yizhe and Han, Zhang and Elgammal, Ahmed and Elhoseiny, Mohamed and Zhu, Yizhe}, booktitle={Computer Vision & Pattern Recognition}, year={2017},
-}
+Thanks to the contribution of [this paper](https://arxiv.org/pdf/1709.01148.pdf) to the dataset.

 ### Preparation
 After downloading the datasets above, move them to the `data/` folder, as follows: